galv-team/galv-backend/README.md

 #### Demo version

-The `demo` instance is published every week.
+The `demo` instance is published every week, and with every release.
-It will use the `DEMO_BACKEND_VERSION` listed in `.github/workflows/demo.yml` as the version to deploy.

-You can also trigger the workflow manually, or by pushing a commit that updates the demo version in the demo workflow file.

 ### GitHub Actions